What are the qualifications for applying to the program?

 No. The multidisciplinary approach seeks to offer students exposure to a wide range of styles.
 In contrast, we invite you to dive deep into Hatha Yoga from Embodiment Etude’s specific Somatic approach.
 We feel this “focused and deep” approach to study better prepares you to deepen your own practice.
 And from that depth of personal practice, you then learn to teach.

 What’s required outside of the weekend modules?

-There are ten weekend modules, once per month for ten months.
+There are 13 weekend modules, over the course of the year.
 In addition, trainees are required to complete: